itsbenter/PortraitFrameVariations/README.md

 ## Portrait Frames

 In version 1.1.0, there are 21 seasonal frames, 10 festival frames, 37 map specific frames, and 1 event specific frames.
-The assets are meant to be overlayed on top of existing UI, allowing minimal compatibility for UI recolor mod.
-Below is the default portrait frames configuration.
+The assets are meant to be overlayed on top of existing UI, in some case this led to minimal compatibility with UI recolor mod.
+Presented is how portrait frames configured.
 - Edited assets made for [Changing Skies](https://www.nexusmods.com/stardewvalley/mods/19513) is available [here](Documentation/PortraitFrames_ChangingSkies.md).

 ### Seasonal